 DIY and professional work can be carried out using the HVLP (high volume low pressure) spray guns.
 Therefore, it's important when trying to get a flawless finish, that the compressor can deliver both psi (pounds per square inch) and cfm (cubic feet per minute) required by the spray gun.
 Pressure drop and volume loss, two of the main causes of imperfect coverage, can be minimised with careful set up of the compressor and spray system.

-The hose between the spray gun and compressor/fluid source can be a source of pressure drop if too narrow or too long.
-A smaller inside diameter (ID) of air hose means less air gets through the line and consequently less air pressure is delivered to the gun.
-Using a 5/16 inch (7.9 mm) hose means less pressure at the gun than when using a wider diameter 3/8 (9.5 mm) hose.
+The hose, can be the source of pressure drop if too narrow or too long.
+For example, a smaller inside diameter (ID) of the air hose translates to less air getting through the line.
+Consequently this causes less air pressure to be delivered to the spray gun.
+Using a 5/16 inch (7.9 mm) hose causes less pressure than using a wider diameter 3/8 (9.5 mm) hose.

-As a general rule, it is advisable to use a hose with an ID of more than 1/4 inch for all spray guns.
-HVLP (High Volume Low Pressure) spray guns have larger volume requirements so to ensure maximum air available to the spray gun, a hose larger than 5/16 inch ID is required.
-However, bigger is not always better as the length of the hose also needs to be taken into consideration.
+It is advisable to use a hose with an ID of more than 1/4 inch for all spray guns.
+HVLP (High Volume Low Pressure) spray guns have larger volume requirements.
+To ensure maximum air is available to the spray gun, a hose larger than 5/16 inch ID will be needed.
+However, bigger is not always better as the length of the hose will also need to be taken into consideration.

-It is important to realise that as the compressed air travels through the hose, the pressure decreases with increased distance from the compressor.
-Therefore, it is best to use a combination of hose length and ID that reduces the restriction of the air supply.
+As the compressed air travels through the hose, the pressure decreases with increased distance from the compressor.
+Therefore, it is best to use hose length and ID to reduce the restriction of the air supply.

 Quick Disconnect Fittings (QD's)